ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Gratitude is riches.
-Complaint is poverty.
+> Sincerity is the way of Heaven.
+The attainment of sincerity is the way of men.
 >
-> - Doris Day
+> - Confucius
 <!-- END_JOKE_SECTION -->